 Crusader Kings 3 is a real-time, pausable grand strategy game.
 The setting is in the Middle Ages, a time when religions held a lot more sway over people’s lives than they do today.
 Piety is one of the many factors that can affect your control over your empire.

-Piety is simply a measure of how virtuous you are, the more virtuous the more Piety you gain per month.
-It is a also a reflection of how other characters view you.
-Major uses for Piety are that it can be used for divorces, requesting money from the Head of your Faith, declaring Holy Wars, and requesting someone to be excommunicated from the church.
+Piety is a “spiritual economic” system.
+It’s used for reforming your faith, divorces, requesting money from the Head of your Faith, declaring Holy Wars, and requesting someone to be excommunicated from the church.

 What is Piety?